cpfaff/befdata/README.md

 ## Getting Started

-BEF-Data is developed under [MIT](LICENSE.md).
+BEF-Data is developed under an [MIT](LICENSE.md) license.
 You can set up the software for your own projects.
 To set up a local instance on your computer follow the steps below.
 In the wiki you will find instructions about how to setup a dedicated linux server instsance.

 1. Prerequisites